hardik-kapadia/pygame-2d-platformer/README.md

 - Develop AI to automatically generate levels
 - Have bigger levels with camera panning
 - Add rewards and progression
-- Working on deploying live
+- Working on deploying live version of application

 ---